 I had the pleasure of photographing this beautiful model named Paris while I was in Texas teaching for a week at the event called Texas School.
+(If you’d like to attend, here’s the link.)
 I was teaching lighting at this photographic workshop, and had photographed Paris a few years before, and contacted her to come be my model again.
 I’m grateful that she did, and we got some beautiful images.

 The first part of my teaching was to demonstrate how to shoot with perfect exposures and color balance.
 Then when you’ve conquered that, you can focus predominantly on expression by connecting with your subject.
 The goal is to get captivating and real expressions, and as you can see from these thumbnails of un-retouched images, everything looks great.
 The hard part after a shoot like is is having to decide which images are the absolute best, and I do that by seeing what speaks to me.
 Those photographs become my top favorites.